 \section{Li Adsorption on Extended Benzenoid Species}

-After success with a simple qualitative understanding of Li adsorption on finite polyacenes, it is natural to try to understand how these ideas might work in application to extended systems: infinite polyacene; zig-zag boundary graphene strips; semi-infinite graphene with a zig-zag boundary; infinite graphene; and multi-layer graphite.
+After success with a simple qualitative understanding of Li adsorption on finite polyacenes, it is natural to try to understand how these ideas might apply to extended systems: infinite polyacene zig-zag boundary graphene strips, semi-infinite graphene with a zig-zag boundary, infinite graphene; and multi-layer graphite.